cjihrig/helper.js/README.md

 helper.js
 =========

-A lightweight, client-side scripting library.
+A lightweight, client-side JavaScript library.

 A blog post discussing the project is available at http://cjihrig.com/blog/introducing-the-helper-js-library/.